Zhiyuan-GG/Conformal-Uncertainty-Criterion/README.md

 # Conformal-Uncertainty-Criterion
-### ConU: Conformal Uncertainty in Large Language Models with Correctness Coverage Guarantees (Findings of EMNLP 2024)
+### ConU: Conformal Uncertainty in Large Language Models with Correctness Coverage Guarantees (EMNLP 2024 Findings)

 In this paper, we introduce a novel black-box uncertainty measure, termed ConU, by sampling multiple generations and estimating the most frequent (reliable) response based on the self-consistency theory.
 Specifically, we combine the normalized frequency score of the most reliable response/semantic with the semantic diversity between it and response samples with other semantics.